 4) Backpacking pack

 8) Food: Let us know if you require coffee/caffeine, vegetarian or anything special.

 Although we provide all the necessary gear, you can also bring your own gear.

 Not included: Transportation to and from trailhead and National Park entrance fee for your vehicle.
-If you will not have a car, we can make transportation arrangements for you.
+If you will not have a car, we can possibly make transportation arrangements for you, based on availability.